dbpiper/headlamp-original/README.md

       - files changed on the current branch relative to the default branch (via merge-base), and
       - your current uncommitted changes (staged, unstaged tracked, and untracked files).
       - Default branch is resolved via `origin/HEAD` when available, falling back to `origin/main` or `origin/master`.
+    - `lastCommit`: files changed in the last commit (`git diff --name-only HEAD^ HEAD`).
+Useful on main to scope to the most recent change.
   - Effects:
     - Uses changed production files as seeds to discover related tests by import-graph.
     - Coverage tables prioritize and annotate files related to selection/changed files.